First recorded (as a demo) by Donald Fagen & Walter Becker with Flo & Eddie (1971).

 Hit album version by Traffic (1968).

 From the wiki: “‘Shanghai Noodle Factory’, ostensibly about the business of music being in conflict with the needs of a musician, was written by Steve Winwood, Jim Capaldi, Chris Wood, Jimmy Miller, and Larry Fallon sometime between Winwood’s departure from the Spencer Davis Group in the spring of 1967 and his co-founding of the band Traffic in the spring of 1967.
 But, ‘Shanghai Noodle Factory’ would first be recorded by the group Jay & the Americans (‘Come A Little Bit Closer’, ‘Cara Mia’, ‘This Magic Moment‘) and released in October 1967 as the B-side to the non-charting single ‘French Provincial’.
 Coincidentally, the original recording was produced by co-writer and Traffic producer Jimmy Miller.
 Traffic would later record its own version of Winwood’s song, but it would not appear on an album until the 1969 release of Last Exit.”

 Written and first recorded by Jerry Williams (1979).

 Hit version by Delbert McClinton (US #8/MOR #35/CAN #10 1981).

-From the wiki: “Jerry Williams’ big break as a songwriter came when Delbert McClinton recorded a cover of ‘Givin’ It Up For Your Love’, first recorded by Williams in 1979 for his album Gone.
+From the wiki: “Jerry Lynn Williams’ big break as a songwriter came when Delbert McClinton recorded a cover of ‘Givin’ It Up For Your Love’, first recorded by Williams in 1979 for his album Gone.
 Williams would go on to write for Eric Clapton, B.B.
 King and Clint Black, and contributed two songs, ‘Real Man’ and ‘I Will Not Be Denied’, to Bonnie Raitt’s 1989 Grammy Award-winning album Nick of Time.
 Williams also helped Stevie Ray and Jimmie Vaughan write the song ‘Tick Tock’.
-By age 14, Williams had dropped out of school and was working Texas roadhouses with his own band, The Epics.
-He later toured with Little Richard’s band until authorities discovered Williams’ age and sent him home.
-Williams says he learned to play lead guitar from a fellow band member, Jimmy James – better known as Jimi Hendrix.”

 Written and first recorded by Tim Moore (1975).

 Hit version by Bay City Rollers (US #28/CAN #6/AUS #9/GER #13 1976).

-From the wiki: “‘Rock and Roll Love Letter’ is the second single from American Tim Moore’s second album, Behind the Eyes.
-It was written by Tim Moore.
-Tim Moore’s original version when released as a promotional single in 1975 did not chart.
-But, ‘Rock and Roll Love Letter’ was later covered by the band Bay City Rollers, and that version became a Top 40 hit.”
+From the wiki: “‘Rock and Roll Love Letter’ is the second single from American Tim Moore’s second album, Behind the Eyes, written by Moore.
+Moore’s original version when released as a promotional single in 1975 did not chart.
+But, ‘Rock and Roll Love Letter’ was later covered in 1976 by the band Bay City Rollers, and that version became a Top 40 hit.”